borkdude/blog/posts/babashka-java-reflection-type-hints.md

 So far, babashka has relied exclusively on runtime reflection to implement Java interop.
 So we do get into a problem with the above snippet, unless we add type hints.
-But so far babashka, or more spefically, [SCI](https://github.com/babashka/sci) hasn't made use of type hints to determine the most suitable method.
+But so far babashka, or more specifically, [SCI](https://github.com/babashka/sci) hasn't made use of type hints to determine the most suitable method.
 The Clojure _compiler_ does this, but as you know, SCI interprets code and doesn't make use of the clojure Compiler.
 It does